-What we liked: We think the safety features here make it an ideal crossbow for a complete novice.
+What stands out?
+We think the safety features here make it an ideal crossbow for a complete novice.
 The usability is exceptionally high, but so is the durability, as it’s very well made.
 As with the previous PSE model, that velocity for the low draw weight is fantastic.

-What could be better: While we loved this crossbow, we can’t say the same for the bolts that came with it.
+What cons did we manage to find?
+While we loved this crossbow, we can’t say the same for the bolts that came with it.
 They aren’t the highest quality and can break fairly easily.
 Thankfully, it’s a problem that’s easy to solve as new bolts can turn this into a great little hunting crossbow.

 Things to Consider

 While these crossbows are on the budget end of the scale, $200 is still a decent investment, so you want to make the right call.
 This is why we’ve developed this buying guide so you can get your perfect crossbow.
 To help you do that, we’ll go through all of the key features and see how they relate to you.
 In the end, we’ll answer some FAQs, which should hopefully get rid of any lingering doubts.